What Made Me Choose Driver Booster Over DriverMax (And Stick With It)

 Final Thoughts

-At the end of the day, Driver Booster gives me more of what I actually need: driver updates I can install without restrictions, system cleanup tools that remove junk I don’t need, and backup control—at least in the Pro version—that actually makes sense.
+At the end of the day, Driver Booster gives me more of what I need: driver updates I can install without restrictions, system cleanup tools that remove junk I don’t need, and backup control, at least in the Pro version, that makes sense.
 Even when I use the free version, I can get the job done, just with a few extra clicks.

-So while both tools are out there, and both have their place, Driver Booster is the one I recommend—because it works with me, not around me, and respects how I want to manage my own system.
+While both tools are out there and both have their place, Driver Booster is the one I recommend because it works with me, not around me, and respects how I want to manage my own system.